News & Insights

 8. You can deliver cocktails!
 As long as the package has a secure lid, we read the order as allowing delivery of margaritas, cocktails and other mixed drinks.

-12. Get your beer here.
+13. Get your beer here.
 Restaurants do not need permission from their local beer board to deliver under the Governor’s order.
-If you are a Nashville brewery that does not hold a restaurant license, or another license type that would like to deliver beer, please see our post here for details concerning how to register with the Nashville Beer Board to deliver beer.
+If you are a brewery that does not hold a restaurant license, or another license type that would like to deliver beer, please see our post herefor details concerning how to register with your local beer board to deliver beer.
+Please note that this process does not allow delivery of wine or spirits.
 Please note that this process does not allow delivery of wine or spirits.

-14. Collect sales tax.
+15. Collect sales tax.
 Restaurants do not collect the 15% liquor by the drink tax for all wine and spirits sold to go or for delivery, including bottles and cans of beer, wine and single-serve cocktails.
 You do have to collect sales tax.
 Here is the post from Revenue. (link to attached).
+If you have more tax questions, see our post here.

-16. The Order expires on April 6, 2020.
-Although it is possible the Governor will extend delivery privileges, the Order expires by its own terms on April 6.
+17. The Order expires on April 30, 2020.
+Although it is possible the Governor will extend delivery privileges, the Order expires by its own terms at midnight on April 30.

 Whether a current or prospective client, we are here to help your business thrive.
 Please send us a message and we will respond to your needs as soon as possible.